Love Letter to the Void

 Generating enoughness for me is about consciously pausing the pursuit of external resources and taking inventory of what I already have.
 Right now and right here.
 The future is still unknown and petrifying but it's likely I will also have an inventory of things right now and right here, when I get there.

 Of course there are people whose personal inventories do not meet their needs in a landscape manufactured by greed.
-But rather than using their suffering as a reason to hoard, we could look at our own inventory and realize we have more than enoughness and that excess could be shared without diminishing our own personal comfort.
+But rather than using their suffering as a justification to hoard, we could look at our own inventory and realize we have more than enoughness and that excess could be shared without diminishing our own personal comfort.

 Freedom from scarcity doesn’t come from reaching the unobtainable goal of becoming enough, it comes from collective enoughness.